Pat McDonough

-Patrick L. McDonough is an American politician.
+Patrick L. McDonough (born September 12, 1943) is an American politician.
 He was previously a Republican member of the Maryland House of Delegates and a candidate for County Executive of Baltimore County, Maryland, in the 2018 and 2022 elections.
-He represented District 7, which covers Baltimore and Harford Counties, along with fellow Republicans J.B.
-Jennings and Richard K Impallaria.
+He represented District 7, which covers Baltimore and Harford counties, along with fellow Republicans J.B.
+Jennings and Richard K. Impallaria.
 He also served in the House from 1979 to 1983 as a Democrat.

 Education

 McDonough attended Baltimore parochial schools.
 He then attended Baltimore City College.
 He later attended the University of Baltimore.